 The correct way to brew matcha tea is as follows:

 2. Water is added to the powder.
-Its temperature should not exceed 80 ° C - this is a strict rule.
+Its temperature should not exceed 80°C - this is a strict rule.

 How to brew without a whisk

-Matcha with milk or matcha latte
+Matcha with milk, or matcha latte

 • water – 1 tbsp.;

-• almond milk or plain milk - 1 tbsp.;
+• almond or plain milk – 1 tbsp.;

-• matcha powder - 2 tablespoons;
+• matcha powder – 2 tbsp;

-• coconut oil - about 2 tablespoons;
+• coconut oil - about 2 tbsp;

 • vanilla extract – 1 tbsp;